Minnesota Senate Republicans announce oversight hearings into unrest in Twin Cities

 "This wasn't just about bricks and mortar.
 People's lives were at risk and crowds were unchecked," the East Gull Lake Republican said.
 "Who was responsible for allowing the risk to the public?"

+The plan drew backlash from legislative Democrats, who accused Republicans of prioritizing the oversight hearings over addressing racial disparities and police reform.
+A spokeswoman for the Senate DFL Caucus said members were not consulted about the committee's creation.

+"I am deeply disturbed by Senate Republicans' complete lack of urgency to protect the Black lives that are at risk of being killed at the hands of police officers," said Sen. Jeff Hayden, a Minneapolis Democrat who represents the neighborhood where Floyd was killed.
+"After we saw the murder of George Floyd, the entire state and nation spoke out.
+They still aren't listening to the demands for change within our criminal justice system."

-The announcement follows escalating partisan tensions over calls to address concerns about police brutality and structural racism, brought to the forefront by Floyd’s killing in police custody.
+The announcement and response follows escalating partisan tensions over calls to address concerns about police brutality and structural racism, brought to the forefront by Floyd's killing in police custody.

 Efforts to reach agreement on law enforcement accountability measures and economic relief for damaged Twin Cities businesses during a special session collapsed early Saturday, after the Senate moved to adjourn amid a stalemate with Gov. Tim Walz and the DFL-led House.

-Gazelka revived those criticisms Thursday, saying constituents in his rural Minnesota district are alarmed by what they see as “lawlessness” in the Twin Cities and “very concerned Minneapolis and St. Paul will then be asked to be bailed out by the entire state.”
-He said the goal of the oversight committee is to “document and ask the questions” about what happened and why.
+Gazelka revived those criticisms Thursday, saying constituents in his rural Minnesota district are alarmed by what they see as "mob lawlessness" by those who pulled down the statue and "very concerned Minneapolis and St. Paul will then be asked to be bailed out by the entire state."
+He said the goal of the oversight committee is to "document and ask the questions" about what happened and why before memories fade.
+The panel will not investigate circumstances surrounding Floyd's death or issues within the Minneapolis Police Department, matters Gazelka said could be left to state and law enforcement officials.

-A spokeswoman for the Senate DFL Caucus said members were not informed of the oversight committee plans ahead of the public announcement.
+Democrats countered that overhaul of the criminal justice system should come first.

+"There will be time to address the civil unrest that occurred in the days following George Floyd's senseless killing, but the work to enact transformative, systemic changes within law enforcement is urgent," members of the People of Color and Indigenous Caucus said in a statement.
+"Black, Indigenous, and communities of color can't wait any longer for change."

 The oversight panel will be chaired by GOP Sen. Scott Newman, a transportation committee chair from the central Minnesota city of Hutchinson.